Tax Problems Don’t Solve Themselves.

 Penalties for subsequent years are often more difficult and require proof that the failure to comply was due to a significant hardship or situation beyond the taxpayer’s control.

-If you believe that the tax debt the IRS is attempting to collect from you is your spouse’s responsibility, you may qualify for Innocent Spouse Relief.
-If you qualify, you will no longer be liable for the tax debt.
-Instead, your spouse / former spouse will be responsible for satisfying the debt with the IRS.
+If you believe that the tax balance the IRS is attempting to collect from you is your spouse’s responsibility, you may qualify for Innocent Spouse Relief.
+If you qualify, you will no longer be liable for the tax balance.
+Instead, your spouse / former spouse will be responsible for satisfying the unpaid balance with the IRS.

 Some things to consider in filing for this type of relief are:

 If your liability is the result of a joint tax return and you are not a candidate for Innocent Spouse, Separation of Liability may be an option for you.
-Separation of Liability allocates the tax debt according to your specific earnings so that you are not liable for more than your share of the total debt.
+Separation of Liability allocates the tax balance according to your specific earnings so that you are not liable for more than your share of the total unpaid balance.

 Some things to know before considering Separation of Liability relief are: